Supported actions

 • Mount an EFI partiton

-To get its job done, WinEFIMounter utilizes a bunch of Windows’ preinstalled tools, such as:
+WinEFIMounter relies on a bunch of pre-installed Windows tools, such as:

 • XCopy